Budget Forecasting in Project Management: How to do it?

 The Role of Budget Forecasting in Project Management

-When it comes to project tracking, KPIs are plentiful.
+When it comes to project tracking, the KPIs to track are plentiful.

 It can then be tempting to doubt the value of monitoring margins on landing and to fear a counterproductive effect of over-analysis...